What to Do When Your WSIB Claim Is Denied

 If your WSIB claim has just been denied, here is your action plan:

 - Read the denial letter carefully.
 Understand exactly why your claim was denied and note the deadline to appeal.
+The specific reason for denial will determine your strategy going forward.

 - Do not wait.
 Start gathering additional medical evidence and documentation immediately.
+The sooner you begin, the better your chances of a successful appeal.

 - Talk to a WSIB specialist.
 Most WSIB lawyers and paralegals offer free consultations.
 They can review your denial and tell you whether you have grounds to appeal.
+Submit an intake form on ClaimIt to get connected quickly.

 - Keep records of everything.
 Save all WSIB correspondence, medical reports, and any communication with your employer about your injury.
+Organize these documents chronologically.

 - File your Intent to Object before the deadline expires.
+Even if you are still gathering evidence, getting the objection on file preserves your right to appeal.

 How ClaimIt Can Help